 Also, other reviews say that it is noisy, and may be challenging to thread.
 However, based on experience, the noise is actually tolerable, and pretty normal for any machine of this kind.
 At the same time, you will only find the threading part challenging on the first tries, but you will eventually get the hang of it and enjoy it the next time.

-If you have some experience with embroidery then this will not a great choice for you.
-The quality is decent for the price, but you'll probably want a different brother embroidery machine that will deliver higher quality work.
+If you have some experience with embroidery then this will not be a great choice for you.
+The quality is decent for the price, but you’ll probably want a different brother embroidery machine that will deliver higher quality work.